-Monday-Thursday - \$305.00 (Call for appointment)
+Monday-Thursday - \$310.00 (Call for appointment)

-CDL Third-Party Testing registration is available online at https://LCCTC.
+3rd Party CDL Skills Testing registration is available on-line at https://LCCTC.
 AXSTUDENT.COM.
 Call 717-653-3003 for more information.

-The CDL road test takes three (3) hours and contains three parts.
-The price for the full CDL test is \$305.00.
-For information on test retakes or to schedule a CDL exam, please call the CDL office at 717-653-3003.
+The CDL Skills Test can take up to three (3) hours and contains three parts.
+The price for the full CDL test is \$310.00.
+For information on test retakes or to schedule a CDL Skills Test, please call the CDL office at 717-653-3003.

-You must have your driver's license, permit, and physical card ready for the testing examiner.
+You must have your driver's license, permit, and physical card ready for the examiner.
 We accept VISA, Discover, MasterCard and American Express, money orders, and personal checks.